Kids on Galapagos Cruises: 5 important things you need to know about exploring the Galapagos with children

-Larger and more stable than other vessels in Galapagos, Expedition Yachts and Vessels that comprise our fleet are perhaps one of the most popular and safe means of transport for families in Galapagos.
+Larger and more stable than other vessels in Galapagos, Expedition Yachts and Vessels that comprise our fleet are perhaps one of the most popular and safest means of transport for families in Galapagos.

-All of our vessels abide by the strictest international and national safety standards when it comes to navigating through the Galapagos, all with an average guest-to-crew ratio of 3:2.
+All of our vessels abide by the strictest international and national safety standards when it comes to navigating through the Galapagos, and all of them have an average guest-to-crew ratio of 3:2.
 Our vessels are constantly supervised, maintained and even count on a 24-hour Medical Officer, too.
 All decks are fitted with reinforced railing that keeps children within safe parameters at all times (our rooms do not have balconies, making that one less thing to worry about, too).*

 So safe are our tours that Disney has made us their go-to fleet of Galapagos vessels for all of their Adventures by Disney tours!

 *In spite of all the precautions we take to keep our guests safe, we always recommend that families keep a watchful eye on their children at all times.

 5. What types of food are offered for kids on cruises?